Davie, FL – A U.S. Marine Corps veteran was murdered when he tried to apologize to the driver of a car he had inadvertently cut off in traffic.

 “At that point, the driver, Mr. Sinclair’s girlfriend, had grabbed him by the shirt, tried to prevent him from getting out of the vehicle,” Davie Police Lieutenant Mark Leone said.
 “He did get out armed with a gun and went towards the work truck.”

-As Byrne approached the car, Sinclair jumped out with a gun and opened fire on the veteran, striking him in the chest, WSVN reported.
+Sinclair jumped out with a gun, approached the work truck, and as Byrne tried to apologize for cutting off their car, he opened fire on the veteran, striking him in the chest, the Byrne family told Blue Lives Matter.

-Byrne, a military veteran, drew his own legally-owned weapon and returned fire, striking Sinclair.
+Byrne, a military veteran, drew his own legally-owned weapon and returned fire, striking Sinclair, WSVN reported.

 “Mr. Byrne was acting in self defense when he ultimately fired back,” Lt.
 Leone said.